 Some occupations require registration in Australia (such as doctors, nurses, lawyers, accountants etc).
 Visa applicants whose occupation falls into this category must hold, or be eligible to hold, any such mandatory registration, license or professional membership before applying for their visa.

-Visa applicants must under the age of 50 at the time of application, unless they are exempt.
+Visa applicants must be under the age of 45 at the time of application, unless they are exempt.

 However, there are a number of exemptions which apply to the age requirement.
 At Hartman Immigration Lawyers we can discuss these exemptions with you and advise whether it may apply in your circumstances.